uldyssian-sh/aws-eks-ent-multi-az-cluster/.github/CONTRIBUTING.md

-# Contributing to Enterprise EKS Multi-AZ Cluster
+# Contributing to AWS EKS Enterprise Multi-AZ Cluster

 Thank you for your interest in contributing!
 This document provides guidelines for contributing to this enterprise-grade Kubernetes platform.